yunusyurtturk/fdal/README.md

 So instead of directly using Firestore or Realtime Database's API, I made an abstraction layer for these 2 database solutions and provide common functionalities through it.
 Also make sure to read Warning! section!

+### Extensibility
+Other database solutions can be implemented.
+These 2 are the only ones that I'm dealing currently.

 ### Core classes